get-convex/reactions/README.md

   - `reactionType`: string
   - `count`: number

-See more example usage in [example.ts](./example/convex/example.ts).
+See more example usage in [example.ts](./example/convex/example.ts) for reactions usage and [posts.ts](./example/convex/posts.ts) for post management with cascade deletion.

 <!-- END: Include on https://convex.dev/components -->